Dickinson-COMP-491-492/website/docs/assignments/WA01-BlogPostDraft.md

 Well written blog posts that receive high scores will:
 - have a clear connection to one or more of the readings and discussions from the course.
-- have an engaging, descriptive and accurate title.
+- have an engaging, descriptive and accurate title without being overly [clickbaity](https://dictionary.cambridge.org/us/dictionary/english/clickbaity).
 - incorporate a discussion of both technical information and its relationship to at least one social, legal and/or ethical issue.
   - The chapters that we have been reading from Ko's SWE text are good examples of how to combine these elements.
 - be accessible, interesting and engaging to a generally tech literate audience.